joshpxyne/gpt-migrate/README.md

 - `--model`: The Large Language Model to be used.
 Default is `"gpt-4-32k"`.

+- `--maxtokens`: The maximum number of tokens in model response.
+Default is `10000`.

 - `--temperature`: Temperature setting for the AI model.
 Default is `0`.

 - `--sourcedir`: Source directory containing the code to be migrated.
 Default is `"../benchmarks/flask-nodejs/source"`.